smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/wav2vec2.md

 __PREDICT Example__

-A sample PREDICT query can be found in [Create a speech recognition model to dictate an audio file](/en/tutorials/thanosql_ml/audio_recognition/speech_recognition/).
+A sample PREDICT query can be found in [Create a Speech Recognition Model](/en/tutorials/thanosql_ml/audio_recognition/speech_recognition/).

 ```sql
 %%thanosql